 Other treatments for the baby include nutrients by IV and antibiotics to prevent infection.
 The baby's temperature must be carefully controlled, because the exposed intestine allows a lot of body heat to escape.

 The child has a good chance of recovering if the abdominal cavity is large enough.
 A very small abdominal cavity may result in complications that require additional surgery.

 The misplaced abdominal contents can make it difficult for the baby to expand the lungs, leading to breathing problems.

 This condition is apparent at birth and will be detected in the hospital at delivery.
-It may also be detected on routine fetal ultrasound exams.
-If you have given birth at home and your baby appears to have this defect, call the local emergency number (such as 911) immediately.
+It may also be detected on routine fetal ultrasound exams during pregnancy.
+If you have given birth at home and your baby appears to have this defect, call the local emergency number (such as 911) right away.

 Chung DH.
 Pediatric surgery.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.19th ed.
 Philadelphia, PA: Saunders Elsevier; 2012:chap 67.